 You’ll need to clean peel and slice up one large beet.
 Place it in a saucepan with water, vinegar, and salt.
 Bring the beet to a boil and cook for 20 minutes.

 Now that your eggs are about done, it’s time to get your cold water ready to cool down the eggs quickly so they peel easily.

-I like to use a flat whisk or slotted spoon item to lower the eggs into the water so no eggs crack.peeling the eggs easy so you don’t start screaming at everyone within 20 yards about how hard it is to make hard boiled eggs.
+I like to use a flat whisk or slotted spoon item to lower the eggs into the water so no eggs crack.

 Allow the eggs to soak in the beet juice for one hour.

-The slice the eggs in half and remove the yolk and mix it up all smooth with yogurt, mayonaise or a little of both like I do.
-Click here for my my favorite deviled egg recipe.
+Slice the eggs in half and remove the yolk and mix it up all smooth with yogurt, mayonnaise or a little of both like I do.
+Click here for my favorite deviled egg recipe.

 - 1 dozen large eggs